Kenny King (wrestler): Consejo Mundial de Lucha Libre (2017)

-Second return to Impact Wrestling (2022–present)
+Impact Wrestling (2022–2023)

-On the February 3, 2022 episode of Impact!, King made his return to Impact Wrestling, as a member of Honor No More.
+On the February 3, 2022, episode of Impact!, King made his return to Impact Wrestling, as a member of Honor No More.
 On June 19, at Slammiversary, he competed in an Ultimate X match for the X Division Championship, which was won by Mike Bailey.

+On January 19, 2023, since his second return he also faced Mike Bailey in a No Ropes PIT FIGHT Knockout or Submission ONLY match but was not successful.
+Kenny also faced Kevin Knight in a one-on-one match on March 2, and was successful.

+On July 15 at Slammiversary, King defeated Joe Hendry to win the Impact Digital Media Championship.
+On August 20 at Multiverse United 2, King made his first successful title defense against Yoshinobu Kanemaru.
+On August 27 at Emergence, Kenny successfully defended the Impact Digital Media Championship against Johnny Swinger.
+On September 8 at Victory Road, King lost the championship to Tommy Dreamer in a Title vs. Career match, ending his reign at 55 days. at Bound for Glory, King competed in the 20-person Intergender Call Your Shot Gauntlet which was won by Jordynne Grace.

+His last match pretaped took place on the November 16 episode of Impact where King and Sheldon Jean lost to ABC (Chris Bey and Ace Austin) failing to win the Impact World Tag Team Championship.
+He left Impact on November 16, 2023.

+Personal life

+Layne has a daughter.
+He is of Guyanese heritage through his father.

 Other media

 On July 22, 2003, Layne appeared in the television program The Strip as "Felix" in the episode "Father's Day Blues".
 Layne also appeared on the short lived Nickelodeon series, My Brother and Me on the episode titled "Dee Dee's Haircut".
-He was in season 2 episode 15 of "The Real Housewives of Beverly Hills" appearing as a Chippendale's dancer in Las Vegas.
+He was in season 2 episode 15 of The Real Housewives of Beverly Hills appearing as a Chippendale's dancer in Las Vegas.
 Layne appeared on the dating game show Baggage on March 9, 2011; he was one of three potential men for the female contestant to choose.
 He lasted until the final elimination round.
 Layne was announced as a contestant on the 13th season of The Bachelorette, which premiered in May 2017.
 He pulled himself out of the competition in ninth place as he was missing his daughter.
 On June 26, 2018, it was announced that Layne will be on the 5th season of Bachelor in Paradise.